Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Model

-\end{definition} This means that an action $a_i \in \Acal_i$ is correlated rationalizable if it maximizes the player's utility for some probability distribution $\hat{x}_{-i}$ with support on $\bar{\Acal}_{-i}$.
-Note the recursive nature of the definition, which ensures that only those actions are in the support of $\hat{x}_{-i}$ that are correlated rationalizable themselves.
+The set $\bar{\Acal}$ is called the \emph{correlated rationalizable set} (CR). \end{definition} This means that an action $a_i $ is in $\bar{\Acal}_i$ ("correlated rationalizable") if it maximizes the player's utility for some probability $\hat{x}_{-i}$ with support on $\bar{\Acal}_{-i}$.
+The definition is recursive, which ensures that only actions are in the support of $\hat{x}_{-i}$ which are correlated rationalizable themselves.

-Different from the definition of \textit{rationalizable} actions (\cite{bernheim_rationalizable_1984}, \cite{pearce_rationalizable_1984}), correlated rationalizability allows the mixed strategies $\hat{x}_{-i} \in \hat{\Acal}_{-i}$ to be dependent/correlated probability distributions.
-The set of rationalizable actions is a subset of the set of correlated rationalizable actions, but the subset relation may not be strict. \citet{bernheim_rationalizable_1984} has shown that all Nash equilibria are rationalizable.
-As a consequence, all Nash equilibria are also correlated rationalizable.
+Different from the definition of \textit{rationalizable} actions (\cite{bernheim_rationalizable_1984}, \cite{pearce_rationalizable_1984}), correlated rationalizability allows the mixed strategies $\hat{x}_{-i}$ to be dependent/correlated probability distributions.
+The set of rationalizable actions is a subset of the set of correlated rationalizable actions, but the subset relation may not be strict. \citet{bernheim_rationalizable_1984} has shown that all Nash equilibria are rationalizable, so they are also correlated rationalizable.
 In finite games, iterated strict dominance and correlated rationalizability give the same solution set \citep{levin2006solution}.
 While this set (SSU) can be computed with ISD having the complete payoff matrix available, we will show that uncoupled mean-based algorithms also find specific instances of the correlated rationalizable set.